Ocugen Announces Agreement With Washington University in St. Louis for Commercialization of Intranasal COVID-19 Vaccine in U.S., Europe, and Japan

 - Intranasal vaccine is designed to curb virus transmission and confer protective immunity

-/EIN News/ -- MALVERN, Pa., Sept.
-28, 2022 (GLOBE NEWSWIRE) -- Ocugen, Inc. (Ocugen) (NASDAQ: OCGN), a biotechnology company focused on discovering, developing, and commercializing novel gene and cell therapies and vaccines, today announced that the company has entered into an exclusive license agreement with Washington University in St. Louis, MO for the rights to develop, manufacture and commercialize its proprietary, intranasally delivered COVID-19 vaccine in the United States, Europe, and Japan.
-This vaccine is already authorized for emergency use in India and is an important addition to Ocugen’s COVID-19 vaccine portfolio.
+MALVERN, Pa., Sept.
+28, 2022 (GLOBE NEWSWIRE) -- Ocugen, Inc. (Ocugen) OCGN, a biotechnology company focused on discovering, developing, and commercializing novel gene and cell therapies and vaccines, today announced that the company has entered into an exclusive license agreement with Washington University in St. Louis, MO for the rights to develop, manufacture and commercialize its proprietary, intranasally delivered COVID-19 vaccine in the United States, Europe, and Japan.
+This vaccine is already authorized for emergency use in India and is an important addition to Ocugen's COVID-19 vaccine portfolio.

 "Washington University's COVID-19 nasal vaccine technology has been shown to induce strong mucosal immunity with potential to reduce SARS-CoV-2 infection, transmission, and the emergence of new variants," said Dr. Shankar Musunuri, Chairman, Chief Executive Officer, and Co-Founder of Ocugen.
 "As the effort to end the pandemic focuses on effective booster options, Ocugen is excited about the potential for this vaccine to be a universal booster, regardless of previous COVID-19 vaccination history.
 We look forward to working with U.S., European, and Japanese regulators to expedite development."